 Tip 9: If there are over-payments that don’t fall under CIS, you have to prove how these payments have risen by sending supporting documents and evidence, along with your company’s repayment claim to HMRC.
 If you are unsure on how to do this, ask your tax accountant to do this for you instead.

 Tip 10: You need to send in all the pending returns for the subcontractors if your company stops trading.

 How to reclaim a repayment of CIS deductions online:

 -Limited companies can reclaim a repayment of CIS deductions online if too many taxes or NIC have been submitted by using the ‘CIS repayment i-form’, this was introduced by HMRC in 2017.

 -To access the form, you must have a government gateway ID.

--Log in to your government gateway account through the link below:
+-Log in to your government gateway account.

 Important points to remember:

 -If you are making a written claim, do mention your PAYE reference and include the word ‘CIS’ in your letter to make sure it gets to the relevant department before you send it to National Insurance Contributions & Employer office, HM revenue & customs.